Increase in mental clarity with a ketogenic diet

 But like anything in life, too much glutamate doesn’t mean better.
 Glutamate should be able to convert into GABA, but sometimes the conversion doesn’t occur as well as it should.

 Since glutamate is responsible for over 90% of the brain’s synaptic connections, the brain can over-process and won’t have GABA available to assist in reducing stimulation.
-So if your body has too much glutamate and not enough GABA available, you’ll likely experience brain fog and have trouble concentrating, as well as decreased social behaviour and increased anxiety.
+So if your body has too much glutamate and not enough GABA available, you’ll likely experience brain fog and have trouble concentrating, as well as decreased social behavior and increased anxiety.

 Ketones provide the brain with another source of energy and allow it to more efficiently process the extra glutamate into GABA.